Prag8855/aab/content/guides/blue-card.md

 Before your embassy or consulate appointment, you must...

 - [ ] **Find a place to live in Germany**
-    It's really hard to find an apartment before you arrive in Germany.
+    Some embassies and consulates ask for it.[^43] It's really hard to find an apartment before you arrive in Germany.
 Find a temporary place like a hotel room or a furnished apartment to get your National Visa.[^44] After you arrive in Germany, find an apartment where you can [register your address](/glossary/Anmeldung). - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **Get health insurance**
     You need valid [health insurance](/glossary/Krankenversicherung).
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the [required documents](#required-documents)**